ProjectOpenSea/opensea-js/README.md

 To learn more about signatures, makers, takers, listingTime vs createdTime and other kinds of order terminology, please read the [**Terminology Section**](https://docs.opensea.io/reference#terminology) of the API Docs.

-The available API filters for the orders endpoint is documented in the `OrdersQueryOptions` interface below, but see the main [API Docs](https://docs.opensea.io/reference#reference-getting-started) for a playground, along with more up-to-date and detailed explanantions.
+The available API filters for the orders endpoint is documented in the `OrdersQueryOptions` interface below, but see the main [API Docs](https://docs.opensea.io/reference#reference-getting-started) for a playground, along with more up-to-date and detailed explanations.

 ```TypeScript
 /**